Tartar removal

 If you experience persistent bleeding and pain in the area of tartar removal, or swollen lymph nodes, see your doctor as soon as possible, because the area may be infected.

-• In order to heal the gums and affected tissues, it is recommended to quit smoking.
+- In order for the gums and affected tissues to heal, it is recommended to quit smoking.

-• It is worth switch to a toothbrush with soft or extra soft bristles for a week due to the sensitivity of the teeth and gums.
+- It is worth switching to a toothbrush with soft or extra soft bristles for a week due to the sensitivity of the teeth and gums.

-• After the treatment, don’t forget to floss and clean between the teeth.
+- After the treatment, do not forget to floss and clean between the teeth.

 How often should tartar removal be performed?

 The amount of tartar formation varies from person to person, so it is advisable to repeat the treatment at intervals recommended by our doctors.
-It is usually timely every six months, so it coincides with the date of the six-month dental check-up, which is required anyway.
-Regular tartar removal can prevent most periodontal diseases, which can help to keep our teeth for a lifetime.
+It is usually timely every six months, so it coincides with the date of the six-month dental check-up.
+Regular tartar removal can prevent most periodontal diseases, which can help keep our teeth for a lifetime.